StreetWise: Accelerating Automated Driving with advanced scenario-based safety validation

 Siemens, AVL, Daimler Truck

-The future of Automated Driving depends on reliable safety validation of vehicles, to ensure they provide optimal safety in all traffic situations.
-TNO StreetWise is an advanced methodology for virtual simulation that optimally mimics real driving conditions, bringing safe Automated Driving one step closer.
+The future of automated driving depends on reliable safety validation of vehicles to ensure that they operate safely in all traffic situations.
+TNO StreetWise is an advanced method to describe real driving conditions and their variations and store that in a scenario database to enable scenario-based testing and validation.
+StreetWise brings safe automated driving one step closer.

 With ever more advanced Automated Driving Functions (ADFs), safety validation becomes more important and complex.
-Given the high number of possible scenarios in which an ADF needs to be tested, virtual simulation – in addition to proving-ground and field testing – is essential to discover if safety requirements are met within a reasonable timeframe.
+Given the high number of possible scenarios in which an ADF needs to be tested, virtual simulation – in addition to proving-ground and field testing – is essential to discover if safety requirements are met with reasonable efforts and throughput time.
 To optimally calculate the safety risks, virtual simulations need to be based on realistic test cases and characteristics.
-Because TNO StreetWise uses public road driving data, the virtual test cases are representative for real-world scenarios.
+Because TNO StreetWise uses public road driving data as input for scenario identification and storage, and test cases are based on such scenarios, the virtual test cases are representative for real-world scenarios.
 To ensure a safe implementation of Automated Driving (AD) technologies and to achieve a positive risk balance, TNO offers innovative risk quantification methods and scenario statistics.

 Advanced safety methodology